tommybaw/Philadelphia-Bike-Theft-Analysis/README.md

 ## Getting started

-If you'd like to run this yourself, all code can be found in `Analysis.R` Make sure to have all packages installed.
+If you'd like to run this yourself, all code can be found in `Analysis.R`.
+  Just make sure to have all packages installed.

 Otherwise, take a look at my findings in `Report.md`